1.4 KiB

 - Rudimentary auto-correct: replace

-- Text expansion, à la espanso: when
+yuowithyou - Text expansion, à la espanso: when

-is typed, replace it withJohn Doe
+:sigis typed, replace it withJohn Doe, or turnidkintoI don't know

 Usage